Current U.S. retirement snapshot

 A retirement calculator estimates how much savings you may have by the time you retire.
 It combines your current savings, future monthly contributions, and expected annual growth to project a possible retirement balance.

-This can help you understand whether your current savings plan may be enough to support your future retirement goals.
+This can help you understand whether your current savings pace may be enough to support your future retirement goals.

 How this retirement calculator works